Is Trillium a public or private school?

 What are your hours?

-School is in session from 8:30-3:00 every day except Friday, when school is in session from 8:30-noon.
+School is in session from 8:30-3:00 every day except Friday (middle school and high school students 8:30-3:20 pm), when school is in session from 8:30-noon.
 Students may be dropped off as early as 8:15am, when the front doors open.

 How many different classes are in your school?

-There are two blended K-1st grade advisings , three blended 2nd-3rd grade advisings, three blended 4th-5th grade advisings, four middle school (6-8) advisings and four high school (9-12) advisings.
+There are two blended K-1st grade advisings , three blended 2nd-3rd grade advisings, three blended 4th-5th grade advisings, four middle school (6-8) advisings and five high school (9-12) advisings.

 How many students are in each class?